rostro36/Baum-Welch/README.md

 ## Run suite of different params on same file
-- bash suite.sh (you may change some parameters by changing the first line of the file)
+- bash suite.sh (you may change some parameters by changing the first line of the file) It will create two different files in the output_measures folder, one $file-cache.txt for cachegrind measures and one $file-timing.txt for timings.

-pipe the output into "model_output.txt"
-- bash suite.sh > ../output_measures/$filename

 ## Run suite with N and different files
-- bash N.sh (you may change some parameters by changing the first line of the file)
+- bash N.sh (you may change some parameters by changing the first lines of the file) It will create two different files in the output_measures folder, one $date-cache.txt for cachegrind measures and one $date-timing.txt for timings.
-- pipe the output into $filename
-- bash N.sh > ../output_measures/$filename

 ## Plotting
 One of the first parameters is the filename from the suite.